 How We Found the Top Financial Advisor Firms in Jackson, Mississippi

 To create this list of top financial firms, SmartAsset considered all firms in Jackson that are registered with the U.S. Securities and Exchange Commission (SEC).
-We specifically looked at SEC-registered firms because they have a fiduciary duty to put their clients’ best interests ahead of their own.
+We specifically looked at SEC-registered firms, because they have a fiduciary duty to put their clients’ best interests ahead of their own.
 From there, we eliminated any firms with disciplinary issues.
 Only firms with a clean record made it onto our final list for consideration.
 We also eliminated firms that did not manage individual accounts or did not have financial planners on staff.
 The remaining firms were sorted according to assets under management (AUM), from highest AUM to lowest.

-EFP Advisors is a fee-only advisor with $141.64 million in assets under management (AUM).
+EFP Advisors is a fee-only advisor with more than $180 million in assets under management (AUM).
 As a fee-only firm, advisors only receive compensation from management fees.
 They do not receive any commissions, referral fees or other forms of compensation.

-EFP Advisors is relatively small firm with five advisors on staff.
+EFP Advisors is a relatively small firm with four investment advisors on staff.
 One advisor is a certified financial planner (CFP) and another is both a CFP and a certified public accountant (CPA).

 There is no required minimum for opening an account with EFP Advisors, but clients with lower account balances will pay higher management fees.
-The firm charges its management fee at marginal rates, so clients with less than $250,000 under management will pay a fee of 1.95% of their AUM, clients with assets between $250,001 and $500,000 will pay a fee of 1.75%, all the way down to a fee of 0.50% for clients with $5,000,001 or more under management would face a fee of 0.50%.
+The firm charges its management fee at marginal rates, so clients with less than $250,000 under management will pay a fee of 1.95% of their AUM.
+In addition, clients with assets between $250,001 and $500,000 will pay a fee of 1.75%, and clients with $5,000,001 or more under management would face a fee of 0.50%.